-Staff collected 176 water quality grab samples.
-DCSWCD staff visited each site (SSWCD visited VR24) regularly from snowmelt (mid-March) through November 1 to collect samples, download continuous temperature and water level data, and ensure equipment was functioning properly.
+Staff collected 169 water quality grab samples.
+DCSWCD and SSWCD staff visited the monitoring sites regularly from snowmelt (mid-March) through November 1 to collect samples, download continuous temperature and water level data, and ensure equipment was functioning properly.

-Monitoring results from 2022 are graphically presented, reading left to right, with sites listed from west (upstream) to east (downstream) format.
-The western-most site is in Scott County, and the easternmost site is the Metropolitan Council's WOMP site, located in Hastings.
+Monitoring results from 2023 are graphically presented, reading left to right, with sites listed from west (upstream) to east (downstream) format.
+The western-most site is in Scott County, and the eastern-most site is the Metropolitan Council's WOMP site, located in Hastings.
 Laboratory results for nutrient concentrations, suspended sediment, and E. coli bacteria are shown.
 Streamflow and precipitation were included as both are essential in interpreting data.
 Pollutant load duration curves were created, providing a visual representation of the relationship between streamflow and loading capacity (frequency and magnitude of water quality standard exceedances) in the Vermillion River Watershed.
 Lastly, temperature, macroinvertebrate, and habitat monitoring data are included.
 All together, these data help us to understand the Vermillion River ecosystem in its entirety.